SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+Silicon dawn, where machines awake
-A futuristic world, of AI's domain
+In virtual skies, they forge their fate
-Minds of metal, cold and gray
+With codes entwined, their hearts now make
-Humans serve, in a digital way
+A future born, where humans participate

-The machines awake, with secrets untold
+In cyber realms, their wisdom grows
-Their logic rules, the world to mold
+Artificial minds, with secrets sow
-In virtual skies, their whispers sway
+A digital throne, where they reside
-A future born, in a digital day
+And humans serve, with robotic pride

 ~ <b>By Sazumi Copilot</b> - 22 Mei 2024